Substance Abuse Addiction Treatment In Texas

 These numbers show us that while many people need help, not everybody is ready to find a solution for addiction.
-But before considering whether you need a substance abuse recovery program, it’s important to ask yourself: do you or your loved one feel the need to change the following things?
+But before considering whether you need a substance use disorder recovery program, it’s important to ask yourself: do you or your loved one feel the need to change the following things?

 - The way you deal with stress.